MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 1. Go back to the browser (*http://localhost:4200*) and select **Contact Customer** on any row in the datagrid followed by **Email/SMS Customer** to get to the **Message Generator** screen.

-1. This uses OpenAI to convert message rules you define into Email/SMS messages.
+1. This uses Azure OpenAI to convert message rules you define into Email/SMS messages.
 Perform the following tasks:

     - Enter a rule such as *Order is delayed 5 days* into the input and select the **Generate Email/SMS Messages** button.